ADU Rules in San Francisco, California

 San Francisco is one of California's most active ADU markets.
 The city has issued thousands of ADU permits since streamlining its approval process, with the average San Francisco ADU taking 4-8 months from application to completion.
 SF's high rents ($2,200-$3,500/month for a 1-bedroom ADU) make the investment math compelling despite higher construction costs.
 Both attached and detached ADUs are allowed in all residential zones, and the city offers pre-approved ADU plans to speed up permitting.
 Garage conversions are particularly popular in neighborhoods like the Sunset, Richmond, and Excelsior where two-car garages are common.

 New in 2026: Two important state laws took effect January 1, 2026.
 SB 543 strengthens the deemed-approved provision — if San Francisco fails to act on your ADU application within 60 days, it is automatically approved.
-HCD can now declare non-compliant local denials null and void.
-AB 1154 removed the owner-occupancy requirement for Junior ADUs (JADUs), meaning you can now rent both your primary home and a JADU without living on-site.
-These changes apply on top of existing protections like AB 976 (no owner-occupancy for detached ADUs) and SB 1211 (up to 8 ADUs on multifamily lots).
+If the city fails to bring a non-compliant local ADU ordinance into line after an HCD finding, that ordinance can be rendered null and void so state standards apply.
+AB 1154 removed JADU owner-occupancy only where the JADU has its own separate bathroom; a JADU that shares sanitation facilities with the main home still requires the owner to live on-site.
+These changes apply on top of existing protections like AB 976 (no owner-occupancy for detached ADUs) and SB 1211 (up to 8 detached ADUs on multifamily lots).

 Zoning & Size Requirements [1][2]